deniskroberts/ExcelDynamicCase/README.md

 If you just want to run the pre-built version of this tool without building the solution yourself:

 0. If you have installed a previous version of the project, go to 'Add or remove programs > ExcelDynamicCase' and uninstall it.
+(This will not remove any save data.)
 1. **Download the repository (Code > Download ZIP).
 2. Right click on the downloaded zip file, select 'Properties' and then select 'Unblock'
 3. Unzip the zip file to a folder (to a non-cloud location, cloud locations like places automatically backup up to onedrive will not work)